-Whether producers choose to purchase heifers or retain replacements females from within their own herd, developing heifers costs money.
+Whether producers choose to purchase heifers or retain replacement females from within their own herd, developing heifers costs money.
 Every farm has different resources, such as available feed and facilities, and producers also have different operational goals.
 There are advantages and challenges with both options.
 The decision to raise or buy heifers is unique to each farm and can also vary from one year to the next.

 Retaining Replacement Heifers

-Why retain replacements heifers?
+Why retain replacement heifers?